thoughtspot/thoughtspot.github.io/_reference/stop-words.md

 ---
 title: [Stop Word Reference]
-last_updated: 09/23/2019
+last_updated: 11/19/2019
-summary: "ThoughtSpot recognizes a defined list of 'helper' words; we call them **stop words**."
+summary: "ThoughtSpot recognizes a defined list of 'helper' words; we call them stop words."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 **SearchIQ is in Beta.**

-{% include note.html content="SearchIQ is turned off by default, you can have ThoughtSpot Support enable it for you.
+{% include note.html content="SearchIQ is turned off by default.
+ThoughtSpot Support can enable it for you.
 SearchIQ is only available in English." %}

 This reference lists the various stop words that ThoughtSpot recognizes as normal parts of the language (articles, prepositions, conjunctions, and